Leading Cause of Bed Bugs is Travel

-According to Bordsen human beg bugs or Cimex lectularius first became a problem when humans lived in caves, they are actually associated with bats (they both drink blood).
-According to research bed bugs came to America from Europe at the same time as the first settlers did.
+According to Bordsen, human beg bugs or Cimex lectularius first became a problem when humans lived in caves; Bat bugs are actually associated with bats (they both drink blood).
+According to research, bed bugs came to America from Europe at the same time as the first settlers did.

 Here’s some more shocking news: research claims you can’t detect bed bugs until their population is around 200!
 In a room about 70 degrees and 40 bugs, give it six months, and there would be 5,905 bugs!
 So imagine not knowing until you have 200 bed bugs.
 In our FAQ, we discuss the reproductive habits of a bed bug.

 When it comes down to it, the leading cause of bed bugs is travel.
 Therefore no motel or hotel is worse than another; it all depends on if someone has been there who has bed bugs.